webdriverio-community/wdio-electron-service/example/e2e-cjs/README.md

-# wdio-electron-service-example-e2e
+# wdio-electron-service-example-e2e-cjs

-Testing a minimal Electron app using `wdio-electron-service`.
+A CJS project testing a minimal Electron app using `wdio-electron-service`.